I have thirteen tattoos. I think they're all pretty cool (and definitely don't qualify as "bad-quality").

-Some common arguments against getting tattooed are "How do you know you're going to want that there forever?
+Some common arguments against getting tattooed are, "How do you know you're going to want that there forever?
 Tattoos are permanent.
 What if it's just a phase?
-What if you don't like it ten years from now?
-What are you going to do when you're sixty-years old and have a tattoo on you?" or "Your body is beautiful just as it is, why would you want to go and ruin it?"
+What if you don't like it 10 years from now?
+What are you going to do when you're 60 years old and have a tattoo on you?"
+People may say, "Your body is beautiful just as it is, why would you want to go and ruin it?"
 And if you're planning on getting a matching tattoo with a friend or lover, forget about it.
-"OH MY GOD what if you break up?!
+"Oh my god what if you break up?!
 What if he/she breaks your heart?!
-What if you aren't friends ten years from now?!?!"
+What if you aren't friends 10 years from now?!"
 Let's debunk these arguments one by one.

-"What are you going to do when you're sixty years old and have a tattoo on you?!"
+"What are you going to do when you're 60 years old and have a tattoo on you?!"

 "How do you know you're going to want that there forever?
 Tattoos are permanent."

 That's true.
 I don't know that I'm going to want it there forever.
 But that doesn't matter; I want it there now, today.
 And by the time I reach old age, God willing, I'll have had the tattoo so long it will have become a part of me.

 "What if you don't like that image/phrase/band 10 years from not?"

 Now this is the important, so pay attention.
 You're absolutely right.
 10 years from now, I probably won't be listening to the same music or be as obsessed with images of stars as I am now, but the tattoo will be a reminder of the time in my life when I did like those things, a symbol of youth/experimentation/freedom/etc.